thoughtram/blog/_posts/2015-02-19-futuristic-routing-in-angular.md

 });
 {% endhighlight %}

 Okay cool.
 But how do we **link** to a component that takes parameters?
-We've learned that `ngNewRouter` comes with a `routerLink` directive that takes a component name.
+We've learned that `ngComponentRouter` comes with a `routerLink` directive that takes a component name.
 It turns out, we can set parameters, for a route we want to navigate to, with that directive too!
 All we need to do is to pass a hash literal to specify the values.
 Here's our updated `welcome` component template:

 {% highlight html %}
 {% raw %}